-Tapping groundwater as a supplemental or alternative source of water has been occurring for decades, resulting in severe declines in aquifer levels in many places.17 Groundwater law is inconsistent across the West and Midwest.
+Tapping groundwater as a supplemental or alternative source of water has been occurring for decades, resulting in severe declines in aquifer levels in many places.
+To Groundwater law is inconsistent across the West and Midwest.
 This patchwork of different laws means many regions lack protections for aquifers.
 Declining aquifers can have serious impacts not only on agricultural users, but also on groundwater dependent ecosystems and communities, especially low-income rural communities with high proportions of families that rely on private wells for domestic water.
-For example, in the Harney Basin in southeast Oregon, rapidly declining groundwater levels threaten more than 1,000 households that rely on private wells; one processes.
-To avoid maladaptation, the development and implementation of policies and programs must be grounded in community participation with twoway learning as well as evaluate the socioeconomic impacts of adaptation strategies across different groups.
-The maladaptation risks are significant for both water scarcity and excess, threatening food security and livelihoods.

-study estimated that it could cost between 12 and 25 million dollars. $^{\scriptscriptstyle 93}$
+For example, in the Harney Basin in southeast Oregon, rapidly declining groundwater levels threaten more than 1,000 households that rely on private wells; one study estimated that it could cost between 12 and 25 million dollars.93